altocodenl/cell/readme.md

 Execution creates two byproducts: the expansion of the code with data and the actual transformations to the input, which become the output.

+Execution is not a single happening.
+It is, rather, a route (event listener).
+When its input data and code change, it is automatically re-executed.

+Every action happens as the result of routes responding to incoming events.
+Cells is autopoietic.

 Core programs are the ones given by cells, which you cannot change.
 They are the building blocks.

 Two types of storage: data (small, fast) and files (large, slow).